Tenancy Deposits an arbitrators view

 Repaying the tenancy deposit.

-The problems come for a landlord when the tenancy ends, and the landlord needs to repay the tenant’s deposit.
+The problems come for a landlord when the tenancy ends, and the landlord needs to repay the tenant’s deposit and the tenant disputes the landlord trying to withold part of the tenants deposit.
+This is when tenancy deposit disputes begin between landlord and tenant.

 Both TDS schemes have set procedures on how to repay the tenant’s deposit.